scuzzydude/asimov/asimov.md

 [^21]: This movie had much better streaming numbers than the competing biopic, *Tesla in Love*, which was *way* freakier.

-[^22]: More than third of the world's population lives on less than \$2 a day. https://www.bbc.com/news/magazine-17512040
+[^22]: More than one third of the world's population lives on less than \$2 a day. https://www.bbc.com/news/magazine-17512040

 [^23]: https://www.investopedia.com/sec-vs-ripple-6743752